DimaZeland/Java-Software-Engineer/07-JUnit5/01-junit5-maven-starter/README.md

-## JUnit 5 Starter
+## JUnit 5 Maven Starter

-ℹ️ The project implements all types of tests (unit, integration, acceptance) using the Mockito and JUnit 5 frameworks.
-To enrich the Assertions functionality, the project additionally uses the AssertJ and Hamcrest libraries.
-To reduce the code in the classes and extend the functionality of the Java language, the project also uses the Lombok library.
+ℹ️ The project implements unit, integration and acceptance tests.

+### ⚙️ The project uses:

+- Apache Maven (project build system)
+- Lombok library (to reduce the code in the classes)
+- JUnit 5 framework (to perform unit, integration and acceptance tests)
+- Mockito framework (for testing applications using fictitious objects instead of real program objects)
+- AssertJ library (to enrich the Assertions functionality)
+- Hamcrest library (for conveniently composing test checks using the assertThat predicate)